temporalio/documentation/docs/learning-paths/background-checks/how-to-use.md

 ## How to monitor the application

-Once the application has started you can navigate to Grafana at [http://localhost:8085/].
+When the application has started, you can navigate to Grafana at [http://localhost:8085/](http://localhost:8085/).

 Click on Dashboards -> Home -> Temporal.
 The Temporal dashboard contains information from metrics emitted from the Temporal Cluster and the Worker Process.